HemantSachdeva/TempMail/README.md

         the email
 -l, --list
         List all the received emails
+-d, --directory
--g, --generate [ADDRESS]
+        Set a custom directory to store everything related to 'tempmail' -g, --generate [ADDRESS]
         Generate a new email address, either the specified ADDRESS, or randomly create one